How do I refer a patient to a CBAC Facility?

 Can I refer my patient for specialist services now?

 You are now asked to refer patients to specialist services as usual.
 If you have any requests parked in ERMS, you can ‘unpark’ them and send them through.

 CDHB are going to progressively put routine elective (planned care) requests into a new patient management system for review.
 Routine requests will remain in the PMS until, or if, specialist services have the capacity to see them.
 New letters to patients may not provide certainty of date or service as DHB capacity may vary greatly over the next year or two.

 My patient is asking to be tested for COVID-19 before they return to work, what do I do?

 If your patient is displaying COVID-19 symptoms then they can be tested.
-Asymptomatic testing is not currently funded.
-There is no remit for occupational asymptomatic testing.
+Asymptomatic testing is not currently funded except for border staff (both air and maritime).